About Neuromuscular Diseases

 FNC Neuromuscular Disorders Center

-The Neuromuscular Clinic sees over 1,000 outpatients a year.
-Specific diseases treated include ALS-Lou Gehrig's Disease, muscle disorders, including myositis; nerve disorders, including peripheral neuropathies and pain, CIDP, and myasthenia gravis.
+THe Neuromuscular Clinic sees over 1,000 outpatients per year.
+Specific diseases treated include ALS-Lou Gehrig's Disease, muscular disorders, including myotosis; nerve disorders, including peripheral neuropathies and pain, CIDP, and myasthenia gravis.
 Most other patients have disorders of muscles or peripheral nerves; some have ataxia and spinal cord disorders.

-We provide a full range of services, including electrodiagnostic testing, medical therapy including IVIG, Plasma Exchange, Steroid, and Immunomodulators.
-Other treatments include physical, and occupational therapy, as well as respiratory and nutritional care.
+We provide a full rnage of services, including electrodiagnostic testing, medical therapy including IVIG, Plasma Exchange, Steroid, and Immunomodulators.
+Other treatments include physical and occupational therapy, as well as respiratory and nutritional care.
 Patients may also receive orthotics, medical and rehabilitation supplies, and wheelchair evaluations.

 Our active electrodiagnostic services include: